 Cleaning Winter Sowing Containers In The Dishwasher

-It’s easy to clean winter sowing containers using the dishwasher.
-First I use a dry rag or a brush to wipe off the bulk of the left-over dirt.
-Then I load the containers into the dishwasher.
+It’s super easy to clean winter sowing containers in the dishwasher, and this is my preferred method.
+I use a dry rag or a brush to wipe off the bulk of the left-over dirt, then I load them into the dishwasher.

 Once it’s full, I run it on the rinse or quick-wash cycle.
 It’s the shortest cycle, but runs long enough to clean off much of the dirt and residue.